Discriminating properties of compactification in discrete uniform isotropic space-time: Influence of the multivariance on the particle dynamics.

-where $m$ is the particle mass, and $e$ is the electric charge of the particle.
+where $m$ is the particle mass, $e$ is the electric charge of the particle and $\tau $ is a parameter along the world line.
 The constants $\ m$ and $e$ are non-geometrical characteristics of the pointlike particle.

 In general, the mass $m$ and the charge $e$ can be geometrized, i.e. they may be considered as pure geometric characteristics of the pointlike particle.
 However, it is possible only in the framework of the physical geometry, which is formulated in terms of the world function.
-The motion of a pointlike particle is described by a world chain, consisting of connected vectors $\mathbf{P}_{s}\mathbf{P}_{s+1}$, $s=...0,1,...$The lengths $ \left\vert \mathbf{P}_{s}\mathbf{P}_{s+1}\right\vert $ of all vectors are equal
+The motion of a pointlike particle is described by a world chain $\mathcal{C}$, consisting of connected vectors $\mathbf{P}_{s}\mathbf{P}_{s+1}$, $s=...0,1,...$